zero-one-group/fxl/README.md

   "examples/spreadsheets/write_to_plain_excel.xlsx")
 ```

+In fact, style is optional, so we can actually remove `:style {}` from all the maps.

-This works, but dealing with the coordinates are fiddly.
+While both these methods work, dealing with the coordinates can be fiddly.
 We can make the intent clearer using `fxl` helper functions.

 ## Creating Simple Spreadsheets with Helper Functions